Service

 Institution

-At the university level, I had served as a member of the International Advisory Council (2018-present), University Library Committee (2009-2016), Round Rock Higher Education Incentive Committee (2004-2005), Asian Studies Board of Advisors (2006-2010), and a panel speaker in the university wide Mentoring Workshop entitled "Mentoring Faculty, Mentoring Students" organized by the the Academic Development and Assessment Program (2014).
+At the university level, I had seved as member of the Search Commitee for VPIT position in 2013.
+I had served as a member of the International Advisory Council (2018-present), University Library Committee (2009-2016), Round Rock Higher Education Incentive Committee (2004-2005), Asian Studies Board of Advisors (2006-2010), and a panel speaker in the university wide Mentoring Workshop entitled "Mentoring Faculty, Mentoring Students" organized by the the Academic Development and Assessment Program (2014).
 I had participated as a penal member for the Acadmic Success Workshop for International Students in 2019.

 I currently serve as a member of the Graduate Council from 2018-present.
 I had served as a member of the REP committee from 2007-2009.
 I was a member of the College Review Group from 2012-2015, this is an elected position.
 I was also nominated by my chair to serve as a member of the Dean Summative Review Group in 2014.
 I had served as one of the key members of the Women in Science and Engineering planning committee (WISE) from 2010-2012.

-At the department level, I currently serve as the Program Director of the new Ph.D. program , the chair for the PhD Program Committee and a member of the Graduate, the Faculty Recruitment, Academic Program Assessment and Space committees.
+At the department level, I currently serve as the Program Director of the Computer SCience Ph.D. program , the chair for the PhD Program Committee and a member of the Graduate Committee, Academic Program Assessment and Space committees.
 I am the faculty sponsor of the first Computer Science Graduate Associate Students Club.

 Professional

-My professional service includes: Workshop Chair (CollaborateCom 2013), Program Co-Chair (C-IOT2013, C-IOT2014 workshops), Program Co-chair (WISE2005), Publication Chair (ICDE2002), Organization Chair (ICDE1999) and Session Chair (ICDE1998).
+My professional service includes: Associate Editor of IEEE Transaction on Service Computing (2024), Workshop Chair (CollaborateCom 2013), Program Co-Chair (C-IOT2013, C-IOT2014 workshops), Program Co-chair (WISE2005), Publication Chair (ICDE2002), Organization Chair (ICDE1999) and Session Chair (ICDE1998).
 In 2016, I served as one of the editors of a special issue on Web of Things in the Journal of Information Systems Frontiers by Springer.
-I have also served as a Program Committee Member in over 50 national and international conferences in my research areas since joining Texas State.
+I have also served as a Program Committee Member in over 70 national and international conferences in my research areas since joining Texas State.
 I regularly reviewed journal papers for leading journals in my research area.
 List of conferences and journals where I participated as a committee member or as a reviewer

 Community